Michael Bruce (minister, born 1635): Ordination

 Bruce graduated at Edinburgh in 1654.
 He is said to have begun to preach in 1656.
 In that year John Livingstone of Ancrum, formerly minister of Killinchy, County Down, paid a visit to his old charge, with a view to settle there again.
 This he did not do, but on returning to Scotland he looked out for a likely man for Killinchy, and at length sent Bruce with a letter (dated 3 July 1657) to Captain James Moore of Ballybregah "to be communicated to the congregation".
 Bruce was ordained at Killinchy by the Down Presbytery in October 1657.
 At the Restoration, Bruce's position was very precarious, but he refused a call to Bothkennar, Stirlingshire, in 1660, and though deprived for Nonconformity by Bishop Jeremy Taylor, he continued to preach and administer the sacraments "at different places in the parish, in kilns, barns, or woods, and often in the night".
 Patrick Adair, though he pays a high tribute to Bruce's "integrity and good intentions", yet intimates that he and other young ministers did more harm than good, affixing the stigma of lawlessness on the whole Presbyterian party in Ulster.
-On 23 June 1664 he was outlawed, along with John Crookshanks of Raphoe, and ordered to give himself up to the authorities on 27 July.
+On 23 June 1664 he was outlawed, along with John Crookshanks of Raphoe.
+He was ordered to give himself up to the authorities on 27 July.
 At length, in 1665 or 1666, Bruce returned to Scotland, not to keep quiet there, for in June 1666 his field preachings procured him a citation before the Lords of the Privy Council in Edinburgh as "a pretended minister and a fugitive from Ireland".